Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization

 For practical use, a test setup similar to the rotating quarter-wave plate method presented here \cite{Schaefer2007} was designed.
 As can be seen in Figure~\ref{fig:PC_free_space_test_setup}, the experimental setup consists of a~polarization state generator (PSG) and a LC-based polarimeter (PLC).
 The PSG is used to generate an arbitrary polarization state and incorporates an 810 nm laser.
 The laser beam is first collimated and then propagated through free space via several optical components.
-The first of these is a polarizing beam splitter (PBS), which is used to filter out the vertical polarization component.
+The first of these is a polarizing beam splitter PBS$_0$, which is used to filter out the vertical polarization component.
 Subsequently, a quarter-wave plate ($\delta=\tfrac{\pi}{2}$) and a~half-wave plate ($\delta=\pi$) are employed, both mounted in motorized rotation stages.
-The orientation of these waveplates can be controlled from a PC via Python scripts.
+The orientation of these waveplates can be controlled from a computer via Python scripts.

 On the right side of the schematic, the same polarimeter as shown previously in Figure~\ref{fig:CompleteSystem} is located.
 Its purpose is to determine the input polarization state based on intensity variations under different configurations.
-The light first passes through a~beam splitter, where a small portion of the optical power is reflected towards a~power meter to monitor power stability.
+The light first passes through a~beam splitter BS$_1$, where a small portion of the optical power is reflected towards a~power meter OPM$_1$ to monitor power stability.